As people, we’re constantly comparing and judging ourselves, others, and what we find important in life.

 Just because we disagree with a person or their personal choices doesn’t mean that we can’t understand, or at least attempt to interpret their reasoning.

-What you should do instead is concentrating on yourself and your own abilities.
+What you should do instead is concentrate on yourself and your abilities.
 Try to become a bit better each day and only compare yourself with the person you were yesterday.
 As long as you’re slowly improving over time, you’re doing a good job.

-Comparing yourself with other people is pointless, as each person will have their own individual strengths and weaknesses.
+Comparing yourself with other people is pointless, as each person will have their strengths and weaknesses.
 As a result, we all grow at different rates while having a varying skill ceiling.

-Accept your own and other people’s feelings and judgements
+• Accept your own and other people’s feelings and judgments

 Lastly, accepting your own and other people’s feelings and opinions is another way to become less critical.